ishfulthinking/Python-Hand-Gesture-Recognition/README.md

 Your program should now work like a mirror.
 Perfect!

-### Step 1c: Partition the region of interest
+### Step 1c: Set up variables to be used for image analysis

-Now we have to detect the user's hand.
-Let's first set some values for the region of interest and frame count.
+The last step is just to set up the region of interest's bounds and initialize frames_elapsed.
 Within the main function, before even taking the capture of the screen, type this:

 ```python